clearleft/clearless/README.md

 **Remember!** Just because there is a mixin for it doesn't mean you *need* to use it.
 If you have a individual case that needs the properties tweaking then it is often better to roll the solution by hand rather than to use the mixin and then override half the generated properties.

+**All of the examples below show sample output from the mixins.** It's definitely advised that you familiarise yourself with the output so you can judge whether or not to use the mixin in different situations.

 Usage
 -----